 Though not everybody has access to a backyard and a space to charcoal roast an entire pig, there’s still a way to enjoy the guilt-inducing goodness of lechon — by cooking it in a kawali (wok).
 Pork belly is cooked in boiling water (usually with bay leaves, peppercorn, and salt) until tender, air-dried, given a salt rub, and deep fried until golden brown.
 The aim is perfect crackling skin and tender meat.
-Enjoy with lechon gravy or spiced vinegar.
+Enjoy this tase of Filipino food with lechon gravy or spiced vinegar.

 Love reading Culture Trip?
 How about travelling with us!
 Our Culture Trips are small-group tours that truly immerse you in a destination through authentic travel experiences.
 You can also embrace slow travel and the joys of journeying by train on our eco-friendly Rail Trips.